edin89/Vacation-Auto-Responder-Application/README.md

 # Vacation-Auto-Responder-Application
-This application is designed to automate the process of managing emails during your vacation by checking for new emails, sending auto-replies, and organizing them with labels.
-Let's dive into the code and understand its functionalities.
+The Vacation Auto Responder application automates the process of managing emails during your vacation.
+It checks for new emails, sends auto-replies to emails without prior replies, adds labels to the replied emails, and repeats the tasks at random intervals.
+By using the Gmail API and incorporating smart logic, this application ensures that no double replies are sent to any email.
+Enjoy your vacation while the application takes care of your inbox!